joseherazo04/MPI-Parallel-Computing/README.md

 # End notes

 This code was part of my studies and I hope it can be useful for you in your studies on Parallel Computing.
-This piece of code can be used for testing performance on different computers and other some interesting stuff you can image.
+This piece of code can be used for testing performance on different computers and other some interesting stuff you can imagine.